 While you're driving the vehicle you will be required to pay for all maintenance and repairs on that car you don't own.
 At the end of the lease you'll also be charged for any damage to the car beyond normal wear and tear.
 You will also be subject to annual mileage limits (usually 10-15,000 miles) with steep charges for every mile over the limit.

-Of course, there is a third option to financing a car that too many people never even consider, but it’s the absolute best way to finance a vehicle period.
+Of course, there is a third option to financing a car that too many people never even consider.
+But when you manage your money right, it's the absolute best way to finance a vehicle period.

 So curb your whining, learn to think and act differently when it comes to financing cars.